ViniciusMartinsS/organisation-relationships/README.md

 **- Run Application Locally**

-<sub>⚠️ Before starting, make sure to have a MySQL instance running.
+<sub>⚠️ Before starting, make sure to have a MySQL instance running, and a `organisation` database created.
 Also, set up the database configuration `ormconfig.json` on the root of the project.</sup>

 **- Run Database Migration**
 ```